kbroman/qtlcharts/inst/panels/dotchart/ReadMe.md

     xjitter(null):   (Default) results in random horizontal jittering xjitter(0):      No jittering
-    xjitter(vector): vector must be numeric with same length as data, then these are used for the jittering
+    xjitter(vector): vector must be numeric with same length as data; these values (in pixels) are used for the jittering

 Additional accessors: